History of Allerton: Calderstones, Mansions and Parks

 Historic Features in Allerton

 Although a handful of prehistoric objects are known from Liverpool, Allerton has both of the most spectacular ancient monuments in the city: the Calderstones and Robin Hood’s Stone.
-Little is known about these monuments, except to say that Robin Hood’s Stone is most likely a Bronze Age standing stone (or perhaps part of the Caldertones), while the Calderstones themselves are the remains of a Neolithic or Bronze Age burial chamber.
+Little is known about these monuments.
+Robin Hood’s Stone is most likely a Bronze Age standing stone (perhaps even part of the Calderstones).
+The Calderstones themselves are the remains of a Neolithic or Bronze Age burial chamber.

-These monuments, which lie close together, were part of a larger prehistoric landscape.
-A Bronze Age cemetery is known to have existed in Wavertree, and in Allerton itself the Pikeloo Hill and Rodgerstone are two more ancient monuments which have vanished from the landscape.
+These monuments, lying close together, were part of a larger prehistoric landscape.
+A Bronze Age cemetery once existed in Wavertree, and in Allerton itself the Pikeloo Hill and Rodgerstone are two more ancient monuments which have vanished from the landscape.

 As the VCH suggested, Allerton was an attractive area for those wealthy enough to live here.

-As well as the usual scatter of farms and small houses (e.g. Booker’s Cottages, Beech Farm, Calder Cottage, Vale Cottages, Fletcher’s Farm – now Fletcher’s Barn), the First Edition Ordnance Survey map (1850) shows most prominently The Hall, Calderstones, Quarry Bank, Hay Hill, Greenhill and Allerton Hall.
+The 1st Edition OS map shows a scatter of farms and small houses (e.g. Booker’s Cottages, Beech Farm, Calder Cottage, Vale Cottages, Fletcher’s Farm – now Fletcher’s Barn).
+Larger homes include The Hall, Calderstones, Quarry Bank, Hay Hill, Greenhill and Allerton Hall.
 This map also shows the house known simply as ‘Allerton’, built right in the centre of the township, between Dowse House and Allerton Priory.

 Allerton Hall is perhaps the most significant of the large houses in the area.
-It was owned in it’s time by both William Roscoe, famed abolitionist, and Richard Wright, a cotton trader who flew the Confederate Flag from Allerton Hall during his time there.
+It was owned in it’s time by two very different men.
+William Roscoe, famed abolitionist, moved in during 1799.
+Later, Richard Wright, a cotton trader, flew the Confederate Flag from Allerton Hall during his time there.

-The other main feature recognisable on the 1850 map is Allerton Road, winding north to south down the centre of the township.
-Folly Vale Lane (later Menlove Avenue and Vale Road) runs to the east, between Allerton and Woolton, while Greenhill Road (later Mather Avenue) runs to the west, next to Garston, crossing under the Edge Hill and Garston branch of the London and North Western Railway at Allerton Station (now Liverpool South Parkway).
+The other main feature on the 1850 map is Allerton Road, winding north to south down the centre of the township.
+Folly Vale Lane (later Menlove Avenue and Vale Road) runs to the east, between Allerton and Woolton.
+Greenhill Road (later Mather Avenue) runs to the west, next to Garston.
+It crosses under the Edge Hill and Garston branch of the London and North Western Railway at Allerton Station (now Liverpool South Parkway).

-The wealth of the merchants was of course linked to the increase in trade and industry as part of the industrial revolution.
-Even in the suburbs the effects of this could not be avoided.
+The merchants’ wealth depended on the increase in trade and industry as part of the industrial revolution.
 The railways were expanding, and Speke Junction (where the London and North Western Railway met the Cheshire Lines Railway) grew to include Allerton Engine Shed and a group of new sidings (now all part of Allerton Traction Maintenance Depot).

 Liverpool Corporation bought the area now known as Calderstones Park in 1902 from Henry & Charles MacIver, who had owned it since 1875.
-It is first marked as a park on the 1904 map, and the Allerton Oak is shown within its boundaries.
+It is first marked as a park on the 1904 map, with the Allerton Oak shown within its boundaries.

-Another newly-marked feature are the ‘Forty Pits’ just north of and opposite the junction between Allerton Road and Yew Tree Road.
-The map shows the area to be wooded, and the it was certainly an attractive cove of woodland and ponds until the 1970s.
+The house known as ‘Forty Pits’ is shown opposite the junction of Allerton Road and Yew Tree Road.
+The area was wooded, and it was certainly an attractive cove of woodland and ponds until the 1970s.
 One of the ponds still exists behind the houses.

-Whether this strange arrangement was originally a quarry for sandstone or sand is hard to discover, but it may have been a natural feature taken advantage of by the local house owner to enhance his own lands.
+It is hard to know whether the pits were originally a quarry for sandstone or sand.
+It may have been a natural feature that the local house owner exploited to enhance his own lands.

-The pace of change increased dramatically in Liverpool’s suburbs as the 20th Century reached the half way point.
-But although areas like West Derby, Childwall and Woolton were being transformed into semi-detached suburbia, Allerton remained a very green place.
-The biggest change on the 1939 map is the creation of Mather Avenue, which leads from the Greenhill Nursery to the housing estates of Garston.
+The pace of change increased as the 20th Century reached the half way point.
+Areas like West Derby, Childwall and Woolton transformed into semi-detached suburbia, but Allerton remained a very green place.
+The biggest change on the 1939 map is the creation of Mather Avenue, leading from the Greenhill Nursery to the housing estates of Garston.

-Other changes show the encroachment of the city: Short Butts Farm, once sitting alone amongst fields, is now surrounded by Allerton Cemetery.
-Menlove Avenue has been created from the widened and straightened Folly Vale Road, which now snakes off to the north just before it reaches Mendips, a kind of fossil of the former road.
+Other changes show the city encroaching: Short Butts Farm is now surrounded by Allerton Cemetery.
+Menlove Avenue grew from the widened and straightened Folly Vale Road.
+That now snakes off to the north just before it reaches Mendips, a kind of fossil of the former road.

-By 1947 the edge of built-up Liverpool sits on the north boundary of the old township, and by 1952 the metropolis had all but encompassed the parklands.
+By 1947 the edge of built-up Liverpool sits on the north boundary of the old township.
+By 1952 the metropolis had all but encompassed the parklands.

 This is an area adjacent to Allerton, and paired with it as the Allerton and Hunts Cross city council ward.
-There is a cross in the centre of the suburb, and although tradition says that the Liverpool Hunt used to meet in this area, there was an area of land, now part of Liverpool John Lennon Airport, called Hunt’s Tenement (shown on a map of 1855), and a closer link may be found here.
+There is a cross in the centre of the suburb.
+Tradition says that the Liverpool Hunt used to meet in this area, but there was an area of land, now part of Liverpool John Lennon Airport, called Hunt’s Tenement (shown on a map of 1855).
+A closer link may be found here.

-Since the late 20th Century very little has changed in Allerton, and it is this feature of the landscape, this feeling of history, which gives Allerton its distinctive character.
-Although no remnants of the ‘natural’ landscape have survived, a huge proportion of the area has never been built on, and the parks – the ‘green lungs’ of the city – allow all of today’s Liverpudlians to enjoy the landscape the way only the wealthiest men and women did before they bequeathed their estates to the city.
+Since the late 20th Century little has changed in Allerton.
+It is this feeling of history which gives Allerton its distinctive character.
+Although no remnants of the ‘natural’ landscape have survived, a huge proportion of the area has never been built on.
+The parks allow all of today’s Liverpudlians to enjoy something only the wealthiest could before they gave their estates to the city.